UK Youth Parliament: Management and support

+The National Youth Agency manages the UK Youth Parliament, after securing the contract in May 2024.

-The British Youth Council manages the UK Youth Parliament.
-The British Youth Council won a bid in 2011, granted by the Department for Education to lead a national Youth Voice Service.
-Youth Voice will support young people in influencing local and national Government decision making in England, and provide continued support for the UK Youth Parliament.
+The UK Youth Parliament was previously managed by the British Youth Council who won a bid in 2011, granted by the Department for Education to lead a national Youth Voice Service.
+Youth Voice supported young people in influencing local and national Government decision making in England, and provide continued support for the UK Youth Parliament.
+The British Youth Council announced their closure, after over 75 years.